kyeah/kyeh.me/_films/180707_magical-realism.md

 #### Thematics and the Refusal of Adulthood

-The magical realism of _The Tin Drum_ and _Pan’s Labyrinth_ allows them to explore the blindly-optimistic, perhaps misguided, ideologies of a protagonist with the power to reject and manipulate the society that they inhabit.
+The magical realism of _The Tin Drum_ and _Pan’s Labyrinth_ allows the films to explore the blindly-optimistic, perhaps misguided, ideologies of a protagonist with the power to reject and manipulate the society that they inhabit.
 Unlike other coming-of-age narratives, the protagonist is not obligated to work within the constructs of their society.
 For protagonists of traditional